neldien/podcasts-list/README.md

 # Randoms?
-### Everything is Alive
-> <p> By far one of the weirdests podcasts I listen to.
-Every episode is an interview with an inanimate object.
-I think my favorite so far has been with the can of cola, louis.</p>

 ### It's Not That Serious Podcast
 > <p> Started by some friends back home, wouldnt be a complete list without them</p>